 One of the main dilemmas every employee has is the difference between an OKR and a KPI.
 Is there any particular difference?
 How come the two are so similar in function if a difference exists?
 Which is better among the two?
 Hold your horse because what you’re going to read next in this guide to objectives and key results will bring sheer clarity on whether setting a KPI is suitable for your company or an OKR!

 The principle difference between Key Performance Indicators (KPIs) and Objectives and Key Results (OKRs) is the intention behind the goal setting.
 KPI goals are mostly obtainable and represent the output of a process or project being worked on while OKRs are goals that are more aggressive and ambitious.
 However, OKRs still need to be achievable.
 They can’t be an unrealistic goal that the organization is striving to accomplish idealistically.
 The idea behind the OKR strategy is that by crafting aggressive OKRs, you can push your team and yourself to perform that much better.

-Both KPIs and OKRs have three elements i.e. goals, metrics and targets that aid their functioning.
+Both KPIs and OKRs have three elements i.e. goals, metrics and targets that aid functioning.
 Goals are the direction towards which the company aspires to go.
 Metrics help in monitoring employee performance and targets are the level of performance a company wants to achieve.
 Both techniques are inspiring, qualitatively measured, tabulate company growth and reviews performance.
 But which one is better among the two?

 Truth be told, when evaluating whether to use OKRs vs. KPIs, it's really up to you and what you're looking to measure.
 If you're looking to scale or improve upon a plan or project that's already been done, KPIs might be the better option.
 They're straightforward and allow you to add a measurement system to your ongoing projects.

 It is important to note that although both are goal-setting frameworks with the sole purpose of achieving organizational targets, they are not mutually exclusive.
 So, in what situation can the two co-exist?